-Reliability in Virtual Machines
+Reliability in Azure Virtual Machines

-This article describes reliability support in Azure Virtual Machines, including support for availability zones, backups, and maintaining reliability during platform maintenance.
+This article describes reliability support in Virtual Machines, including support for availability zones, backups, and maintaining reliability during platform maintenance.

 Important